 On Going Research

 The footprints upon this tract of land of these various people and their lives provide some wonderful stories, but the old rock livery stands as the signature symbol of this time gone by.
-This 2000-sq.ft. structure was built probably in the late 1870’s – though research is still ongoing.
-At this point, we are not sure who built it although we do know that Judge Cleveland had envisioned a thoroughbred horse farm but never totally saw that to fruition because of his untimely death.
+This 2000-sq.ft. structure was built in the 1850 as discovered etched into the stone by the mason on the southeast corner under the window ledge – common practice by masons in those days.
+We know that the livery had additional windows that have been rocked over on the north side and east side of the building.
+We also, know the hired hand house was two structures with a "dog trot" and dates currently to 1890's.
+At this point, we are not sure who built either structures.
+We are told that Judge Cleveland had envisioned a thoroughbred horse farm but never totally saw that to fruition because of his untimely death.
 We do know that it was used periodically as a stagecoach stop for the Chidester Stagecoach mail route that ran from Fort Worth to Yuma when the bayou would flood and the stage could not cross further into Brownwood.
-We do not know the reason or origin of the name” Live Oak Farm” on the stone above the archway.
-This may have been something added later by Judge Cleveland’s daughter Yrma and perhaps was the name he had dreamed of naming his horse farm.
+We also have discovered that the "old" Comanche Road went through the parcel from east to west.
+We do not know the reason or origin of the name” Live Oak Farm” on the stone above the archway, we know it was added.
+Judge Cleveland’s daughter Yrma may have added and perhaps was the name he had dreamed of naming his horse farm.
 This is mere conjecture.
 But, we do know its usefulness was maximized further by Trewis Pelt who painstakingly cared for it with what was most assuredly a reverence to its history and perhaps an eye to its future; and, we do know that we all should offer due respect to the people and places that are our history.

 We always welcome any history, stories and photos that anyone may have in relation to the property, please feel free to contact us, as we build the history to apply for historic designation of this location.